kindakwiatek/PnP-ArUco-marker-tracking/README.md

 ## Overview

 The system uses multiple Raspberry Pi cameras to detect ArUco markers in their fields of view.
-A central Jupyter Notebook on a client computer receives 2D marker coordinates from each Pi, performs camera pose estimation, triangulates the points, and calculates the markers' real-time 3D positions in a world coordinate system.
+A central Jupyter Notebook on a client computer receives 2D marker coordinates from each Pi, performs camera pose estimation, triangulates the points, and calculates the markers' real-time 3D positions in a global coordinate system.

 The initial camera positions are unknown.
 To solve this, the system uses a PnP calibration routine where a set of static, known-location markers are used to determine the precise position and orientation (pose) of each camera relative to a shared world origin.